jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - New Feature: Emit IdleQueryStateRemovedTuple when idle query state entries are removed
 - Improvement: Implemented watermark generation based invalidation
 - Improvement: Added warn message when an invalid percentage is specified for the creation of random bboxes
+- Improvement: Added downloader and converter for europe OSM data
 - Bugfix: Fixed watermark calculation for the ADS-B datastream
 - Bugfix: Fixed Docker compose based installation with ZooKeeper >= 3.6
 - Bugfix: Updated outdated Docker compose commands in documentation